aspose-total/Aspose.Total-Products/total/en/net/conversion/mhtml-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to DOTX via .NET" h2=".NET API to Export MHTML to DOTX on Windows, macOS, and Linux without using Microsoft Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for .NET](https://products.aspose.com/total/net/) is a powerful API to add document manipulation and conversion features inside your .NET application.
-By using advanced PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can convert MHTML file format to DOC.
-After that, by using powerful Document Processing API [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render DOC to DOTX.
+Aspose.Total for .NET is a comprehensive API that provides powerful document manipulation and conversion features for .NET applications.
+It includes a range of APIs that can be used to create, edit, and convert documents in various formats.

+The PDF Processing API, Aspose.PDF for .NET, is a powerful tool for converting MHTML files to DOC.
+It provides a range of features such as the ability to extract text, images, and other content from PDF documents, as well as the ability to create, edit, and convert PDF documents.

+The Document Processing API, Aspose.Words for .NET, is a powerful tool for rendering DOC files to DOTX.
+It provides a range of features such as the ability to create, edit, and convert documents in various formats, as well as the ability to insert, delete, and modify text, images, and other content.
+It also provides features for formatting documents, including the ability to add headers and footers, page numbers, and page breaks.

+In addition, Aspose.Total for .NET provides a range of other features such as the ability to create, edit, and convert spreadsheets, presentations, and emails.
+It also provides features for working with barcodes, images, and diagrams.

+Overall, Aspose.Total for .NET is a powerful API for adding document manipulation and conversion features to .NET applications.
+It provides a range of features for creating, editing, and converting documents in various formats, as well as features for formatting documents and working with images, barcodes, and diagrams.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}